 In that article, I shared that I was considering a coach to help me because I was stuck in a pattern in which I had done everything right — top law school, top law firm, married with kids — and yet, miserably unhappy.

-And, despite the 6-figure pay check, I was sure I wouldn’t be able to afford to hire a coach who could help me create something different.
+Despite the 6-figure paycheck, I was sure I wouldn’t be able to afford to hire a coach who could help me create something different.

 Today, I am no longer self-critical, judgmental or hard to work with.